Accessibility without Exclusion Party

-Accessibility without Exclusion (Partido Accesibilidad sin Exclusión, "PASE") is a political party in Costa Rica with a special focus on fighting for the rights of people with disabilities.
+The Accessibility without Exclusion Party (Partido Accesibilidad sin Exclusión, "PASE") is a political party in Costa Rica with a special focus on fighting for the rights of people with disabilities.
 PASE generally takes socially conservative stances, opposing LGBT rights, in vitro fertilization, and the separation of church and state.

 History

 In the 2006 general elections, the party won 1.59% of the legislative vote, gaining one seat in the legislature.
 In 2010, the party surged to 9.17% of the vote, winning four seats in the legislature and entering into coalition with the governing National Liberation Party.

 In 2012, members of the party assumed the congressional roles of president, vice president and first secretary after striking a deal with the majority National Liberation Party.

 In 2013, the party proposed a bill that would sanction businesses and public places that did not comply with accessibility standards.
 In October 2013, party member Óscar Andrés López Arias's statement that there was "thin line between consent and rape" drew criticism from feminists.

 In 2014, the party's vote fell to 3.95%, and it lost all but one of its seats.
 In the next election, party's support dropped even further gaining only 0.38% and losing its only seat.